BoundlessHarmony/Useful_Code/Data Visualization and Reporting/README.md

 ## Contents

-- `basic_plots.py`: A script for creating common plots like histograms, bar charts, and scatter plots.
+- `Plot Hourly Visits`: A script for a scatter plot based on data binned into hours.
+Useful Xtick range generation snippet.
 - `correlation_heatmap.py`: A script for generating a correlation matrix heatmap to understand relationships between features.
 - `boxplot_visualization.py`: A utility to create boxplots for detecting outliers and understanding data distribution.
 - `pair_plot.py`: A script to generate pair plots (scatter plots for each feature pair) to explore potential relationships in the data.